- Product description

 Insulation Blanket: This is a long roll of insulation that literally blankets your ceiling.
 It has the benefit of less joins that heat can escape through and covers the timber to avoid thermal bridging.

 Insulation Segments: The insulation is pre-cut into rectangles that sit between the timber framing in your ceiling.
+These are effective although heat can be lost between the segments.

 Loose-fill insulation: This is a form of ceiling insulation we only recommend for difficult to access roof areas.
 Loose-fill insulation is blown into the roof using a machine.
 It can be messy and can blow around in roof spaces after installation or settle with time.